Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_adc.md

 * void **injectAuto ()**

-Alternatively, injected channels can be auto-converted after the regular channels group with `injectAuto()` function.
-In this case, external trigger is disables and injected channels output registers will get updated after any regular conversion (single or continuous).
+Alternatively, injected channels can be auto-converted after the regular channels group with the `injectAuto()` function.
+In this case, the external trigger is disabled and injected channels output registers will get updated after any regular conversion (single or continuous).

 * void **injectTriggered ()**